Peilonrayz/uniauth/README.rst

 License
 -------

-uniauth is available under the MIT license.
+UniAuth is available under the MIT license.